Writing / NetSuite

 The part nobody warns you about

-Custom MCP tools deployed via SDF ACP do not always surface in the NetSuite AI Connector’s /all endpoint on 2025.2.
+Custom MCP tools deployed via SDF ACP did not always surface in the NetSuite AI Connector’s /all endpoint on 2025.2.
 This is not documented anywhere I could find.
-The symptom is that your tool deploys cleanly, shows in the SuiteCloud project, and is entirely invisible to the connector.
+The symptom was that your tool deployed cleanly, showed in the SuiteCloud project, and was entirely invisible to the connector.

-The workaround is the SuiteApp deployment path.
-The lesson is the more general one: when an enterprise platform adds an AI surface, the AI surface is sometimes a thin veneer over older deployment plumbing, and the seams show.
+As of 2026.1 the SDF ACP route works end-to-end and the tool shows up in /all as expected - but the lesson is the more general one: when an enterprise platform adds an AI surface, the AI surface is sometimes a thin veneer over older deployment plumbing, and the seams show.

 The seams always show.